sjpadgett/oe-module-api-explorer/README.md

+- Best to install in openemr/modules or at least 2 levels above root.
+- i.e. openemr/modules/oe-module-api-explorer

 # OpenEMR FHIR/API Client Explorer Web App

 This example project demonstrates how to interact with the OpenEMR OAuth2, FHIR, and Standard REST APIs using various OAuth2 grant types.
 It provides a working reference implementation for developers building apps that integrate with OpenEMR’s API infrastructure.